UCI-CCDC/uci-ccdc.github.io/_posts/2019-10-04-first-meeting.md

 ### LANs
-This Quarter Cyber and CCDC will also be hosting LANs in addition to the general Cyber meetings, CCDC meetings, and CTF team.
+This quarter Cyber and CCDC will also be hosting LANs in addition to the general Cyber meetings, CCDC meetings, and CTF team.
 We will be working to create LAN events and LAN parties for our members to enjoy, as well as invite members to help setting up those LAN environments, to give them experience working with real network setup.